 Brian returned to the room and let me know that he couldn’t purchase any medicine.
 However, the Ship Doctor would be calling soon to ask me some questions.
 I was hopeful this was just a minor delay in getting some remedy to relieve my sore throat.

+We got the call and aswered more questions.
 The doctor let me know they would need to do a COVID test.
 In addition, he notified me that I would need to remain in my stateroom until the results came back.
 My ‘COVID Lockdown’ had begun!

-Again, they asked me a series of questions as if following the Royal Caribbean COVID protocols.
+The doctor and nurse arrived about 15 minutes later.
+They were dressed in full-COVID protection as they entered our cabin.
 The doctor administered a Polymerase Chain Reaction (PCR) test, which requires inserting a long cotton swab deep into my sinuses through my nose.
 Ouch!!

 My eyes watered briefly, but at least the ordeal was over quickly.
 The alternative Antigen test requires a simpler rotating of a cotton swab inside both nostrils.
 I assume they opted for the PCR test because it’s more reliable.